Table of Contents

 The Egyptian sphinx is one of the most famous mythological creatures in the world.
 Portrayed with the body of a lion, the wings of an eagle, and the head of either a man, a sheep, an ox, or a bird, the Egyptian sphinxes were powerful guardian creatures that protected temples, tombs, and royal palaces.

-The sphinxes were most often represented in statues as big as the famous Sphinx of Giza or figurines as small as a paperweight.
-They were frequently represented in hieroglyphic form as well, either in writing or as art.
-To this day, the sphinx is a powerful and recognizable image that grabs attention and inspires awe.
+Sphinxes were often depicted in statues as large as the iconic Sphinx of Giza or as small as figurines.
+They also appeared in hieroglyphic form, either in writing or as art.
+Even today, the sphinx remains a powerful and recognizable symbol that captures attention and inspires awe.

 Hedjet Crown

-Known as the White Crown, the Hedjet was a royal headdress associated with Upper Egypt and the Goddess Wadjet.
-It typically featured a uraeus.
-Later on, when Lower and Upper Egypt became unified, the Hedjet was combined with the headgear of Lower Egypt, known as the Deshret.
-The two would come to be known as the Pschent.
+The White Crown, known as the Hedjet, served as a royal headdress associated with Upper Egypt and the Goddess Wadjet.
+It typically included a uraeus.
+After the unification of Upper and Lower Egypt, the Hedjet combined with the headgear of Lower Egypt, called the Deshret, to form the Pschent.

-The Hedjet signified the power, authority and sovereignty of the ruler.
-This symbol was not a hieroglyph and wasn’t typically used to express anything in writing.
-Today, only artistic depictions of the Hedjet remain, with no physical remains of a Hedjet.
-This indicates that the Hedjet may have been made of perishable materials.
+The Hedjet symbolized the ruler’s power, authority, and sovereignty.
+It wasn’t a hieroglyph and wasn’t used in writing.
+Today, only artistic depictions of the Hedjet survive, with no physical examples remaining, suggesting that it was likely made from perishable materials.

 Deshret Crown